Close Menu

 Although enforcing the laws of this country does have appeal with many voters, Americans generally, and Latinos specifically when it comes to this issue, desire a humane response to the issue of undocumented people in the U.S. This necessarily requires Trump to publicly recognize more regularly the fact that hard-working, generally law-abiding people are part of the undocumented individuals in country at this time.
 It also necessitates Trump speaking to a more humane program of addressing the issue of the 11 million undocumented men, women and children currently in the United States.

-This blog post on Donald Trump and Latino voters has been brought to you by The Spanish Group, LLC, a certified Spanish translation service.
+This blog post on Donald Trump and Latino voters has been brought to you by The Spanish Group, a certified Spanish translation service.